 Let me ask you this.
 Do you really need to spend that much money on a wedding dress?
 A dress that you are going to wear only ONE TIME?
 This is a good question if you are on a small budget.
 There are many ways to save money on a beautiful dress and let say this.
 A good photographer will make any dress look like a million dollar and a terrible photographer will make a designer dress look like garbage.

 This can become a big expense very quickly if you are dreaming of a spectacular floral décor.
 We have all seen these platinum weddings on TV.
 Again, if you are on a budget this is a place where you can save money really quickly if you know what to do.
 By the way, flowers die and get tossed the next day.
-So lets keep this in mind
+So let's keep this in mind

 anyway, it doesn’t matter what you can decide but this is where you can easily save a ton of money while still having a nice wedding.
-Again, a good photographer will make you looks good no matter what.
+Again, a good photographer will make you look good no matter what.

 The bridal party

 Ask yourself.
 Do you really need these many bridesmaids and groomsmen?
 Don't get me wrong, you can do whatever you want on your wedding day but if you are really trying to save money, this is another place where you can find the money.
 I mean, think about it.
 Hair and makeup for each girl + bridal bouquets + bridal presents can add up pretty quickly.
 Same with groomsmen with tuxedo rental and gifts.
-We have seen more and more weddings trying to keep it sample with one bridesmaid and one groomsman.
+We have seen more and more weddings trying to keep it simple with one bridesmaid and one groomsman.
 Not only the logistic of a smaller group gets way easier but the budget can get smaller.
-For example, if your bridal party is small and you are having a small wedding, then you do not need a second photographer VS a huge bridal party that require 2 photographers and more time to photograph which equal to more money.
+For example, if your bridal party is small and you are having a small wedding, then you do not need a second photographer VS a huge bridal party that requires 2 photographers and more time to photograph which requires to more money.